-SCQ is a 147-acre mining and processing operation located in southwestern Santa Clara County in the Monte Bello Ridge Canyon (as shown in Figures 1 and 2).
+SCQ is located approximately 15 miles south of San Jose, California (see Figure 1 and Figure 2), at the southwestern limits of Santa Clara County in the Monte Bello Ridge Canyon.
 Monte Bello Ridge, which defines the southern flank of Rattlesnake Canyon, rises to elevations over 2,200 feet msl.
 Parcel B is carved into an unnamed hillside that rises to approximately 1,800 feet msl and defines the northern flank of Rattlesnake Canyon.
 Elevations on the existing quarry site range from approximately 550 feet msl near the main site entrance at the southeast corner of Parcel A to approximately 1,295 feet msl at the northwest corner of Parcel B.

-The quarry site occupies an area of approximately 167 acres.
-As shown on Figure 4, "Parcel Map," Parcel A consists of two irregularly shaped parcels of 14.15 acres and 66.27 acres, respectively (assessor's parcel numbers [APNs] 351-18-047 and 351-18-048, respectively).
-Parcel B consists of two rectangular parcels and narrow wedge-shaped parcel (APNs 351-10-019 [40 acres], 351-10-044 [41.95 acres], and 351-10-040 [4.4 acres] respectively).
-This reclamation plan amendment also includes 75.55-acres located on portions of adjacent parcels (APNs 351-10-017, 351-10-33, 351-10-039, and 351-11-001) currently owned by Lehigh.
-SCQ will enter into a license agreement with Lehigh to use the 75.55-acre portion of these parcels to lay back the slope of the mine to establish the requisite factor of safety.
-These areas are described in detail in Section 3.1, below.
+The existing quarry site occupies an area of approximately 167 acres.
+Parcel A consists of one irregularly shaped parcel that is approximately 66.27 acres (assessor's parcel numbers [APN] 351-18-048).
+Parcel B consists of two rectangular parcels and a third narrow wedge-shaped parcel (APNs 351-10-019 [40 acres], 351-10-044 [41.95 acres], and 351-10-040 [4.4 acres] respectively).
+This reclamation plan amendment also includes portions of adjacent parcels (APNs 351-10-017, 351-10-33, 351-10-039, and 351-11-001) currently owned by Heidelberg Cement, Inc. (Lehigh).
+SCQ will enter into a lease agreement with Lehigh to use portions of these parcels as described in Section 5.3, below.
+Table 1, "Parcel Acreage and Ownership," provides use, size, and ownership of each parcel discussed above and throughout this project description.